-The Scimrahn have long known the detriment of living in the dark hollows of the Artifact, sunglobes are spheres with a anti-grav.
+The Scimrahn have long known the detriment of living in the dark hollows of the Artifact, sunglobes are spheres with a anti-grav. propulsion unit and a powerful lamp.
+The globe tracks the user via a transmitter that is pinned to the cloths, and follows at a maximum speed of 50 KPH.
+The sunglobe can illuminate an area of 100 meters in diameter.

-These devices are rarely used in the open because it makes the user very obvious (+40 to INT).
-It also makes targeting an object outside of the 50 meter radius a -20.
+These devices are rarely used in the open because it makes the user very obvious (80% Advantage to INT).
+It also makes targeting an object outside of the 50 meter radius a 40% Impairment.
 The sunglobe can be used as a defensive measure by, instead of pointing down, it is pointed directly at the attacker.
-This makes targeting anything except the globe a -30.
+This makes targeting anything except the globe a 60% Impairment.

 The Sunglobe uses two gun energy clips for an operative life of two hours.
-Cost: ¥200,000